Who do we fund?

 Who and what we do not fund

-- Statutory services including state schools (unless these are specifically for pupils with disabilities), local authorities, prisons, NHS hospitals or services.
+- Statutory services including state schools and academies (unless these are specifically for pupils with disabilities), local authorities, prisons, NHS hospitals or services.

 - Universities and further education colleges.